Pride (In the Name of Love): Composition

 "Pride" is in the key of B, and is played at a tempo of 106 bpm.
 The song follows a chord progression of B-E–A–F♯m and the solo is B–D–E–E.

 Music videos

 Three music videos were made.
 The first was shot in August by director Donald Cammell and features opening and closing shots of the Dublin Docklands area.
 Two versions of this video exist; black and white and colour (sepia).
 The band were not satisfied with Cammell's video, and they agreed to their principal photographer, Anton Corbijn, shooting an alternative.
-The second video was filmed in a basement near London's Heathrow Airport, it features U2 standing sternly in front of a wall under poor lighting conditions.
+The second video was filmed in a hotel basement near London's Heathrow Airport, which features U2 standing sternly in front of a wall under poor lighting conditions.
 The U2 camp was also unimpressed with this video and a third video is produced by compiling footage shot during The Unforgettable Fire recording sessions at Slane Castle.
 The original (black and white) Cammell video was primarily used in promotion.